 Red Line CV-2 is specifically formulated for CV joints and wheel bearings, where heat and pressure are extreme.
 Most of the best synthetic grease brands are NLGI GC-LB rated, and this one is no exception.
 CV-2 has the highest drop point of any grease on this list, though it useful temp is lower (500 degrees Fahrenheit).

 Red Line has a solid reputation for producing quality synthetic lubricants, but we’ll have to take their word for it because the base stock and thickener are secrets.
-Tests prove it is has excellent shear stability at high temperatures, though, and it provides good corrosion and wear protection as well.
+Tests prove it has excellent shear stability at high temperatures, though, and it provides good corrosion and wear protection as well.

 5. Timken – Performance Racing Grease